abhishek602/node--v1-chat-app/README.md

 # node--v1-chat-app

-# This is a simple chatting website .For using this website you need to enter your name and room name .All the persons in the same room can chat with each other.
+ This is a group chatting web application.

+ to use the application, you need to enter your name and room name .

+ All the persons in the same room can chat with each other.